 To develop an accurate accounting of what you are owed after an aggressive driving accident, our attorneys typically must wait for you to complete your recovery and then calculate your total medical bill costs, loss of income, and other losses.

-Contact a Las Vegas Aggressive Driving Accident Lawyer
+Contact a Las Vegas Aggressive Driving Lawyer

 Drivers who purposely create dangerous situations on Nevada roadways by speeding, illegal passing, and other forms of aggressive driving can and should be held accountable when they injure others.
-The car accident attorneys of Sam & Ash Injury Law, understand the costs and suffering you face after being injured in a car crash and will move aggressively to make things right for you.
+The Las Vegas car accident attorneys of Sam & Ash Injury Law, understand the costs and suffering you face after being injured in a car crash and will move aggressively to make things right for you.
 We base our services on your needs and seek the fastest and most direct path to recovering an appropriate settlement for you.

-Contact Sam & Ash in Las Vegas today if you or a loved one has been injured in an aggressive driving accident in Nevada.
+Contact Sam & Ash Injury Law in Las Vegas today if you or a loved one has been injured in an aggressive driving accident in Nevada.
 We’re here to make sure your needs are taken care of.
 We’ll listen to you, discuss potential compensation available to you, and work to get What’s Right for you.
 Call us now!